InnuendoPi/Brautomat32/docs/en/Autotune-pid/steps.md

 CIANCONE MARLIN PID\
 CIANCONE MARLIN PI

-Die berechneten Werte der unterschiedlichen Algorithmen können in den EInstellungen mit der Auswahl INDIVIDUAL_PID in den Zeilen P, I und D eingetragen werden.
-Dies sollte jedoch nur in seltenen Fällen zu besseren Ergebnissen führen.
+The calculated values of the various algorithms can be entered in the settings with the INDIVIDUAL_PID selection in lines P, I and D. However, this should only rarely lead to better results.
+However, this should only lead to better results in rare cases.